jlulloaa/pacmen/README.md

 * Add boundaries within pacmen, so everytime they crash, they change direction.
 I'm not sure how to achieve that, but I'd guess it will require to consider other pacmen's position as another boundary, so would need to add that into some of the branching at the `checkCollisions` function

 * Add music.
-By playing with it, I can already imagine hearing some mumbling that increases with the number of pacmen (pretty much like a kids party :rofl: :rofl:)
+By playing with it, I can already imagine hearing some mumbling that increases with the number of pacmen (pretty much like a kids party :rofl: :rofl: :rofl:)
 # Contributing
 Pull requests are welcome, although I'm not sure will be reviewing them periodically.
 I'll also be happy to chat about any improvement or extension that could be donde to this app.